 - Consuming over 3 drinks per day for women

 - Drinking more than 7 drinks per week for women

 If someone you love falls into these categories, it is time that person is aware he or she is considered a heavy drinker and may have an alcohol abuse problem.
 Talk to that person before he or she injures an Atlanta DUI victim through drunk driving.

-If you have been injured or you have lost a loved one in a drunk driving crash, please call the Law Offices of Shane Smith at 770-HURT-999 or (866) 979-1629 to speak with an experienced injury attorney in a free consultation today.
+If you have been injured or you have lost a loved one in a drunk driving crash, please call Shane Smith Law at 770-HURT-999 or (866) 979-1629 to speak with an experienced injury attorney in a free consultation today.